 Halvorsen et al. (2012) conducted studies on the effects of exposure to pile-driving sounds on lake sturgeon, Nile tilapia and hogchoker using a specially designed wave tube.
 The three species tested were chosen partly because they each have different types of swim bladders.
 The lake sturgeon, like Atlantic and shortnose sturgeon, has an open (physostomous) swim bladder (connected to the gut via a pneumatic duct); the Nile tilapia has a closed (physoclistous) swim bladder containing a gas gland that provides gas exchange by diffusion to the blood; the hogchoker does not have a swim bladder.
 Lake sturgeon used in this experiment were 3 to 4 months old and were approximately 60-70 mm in length and weighed 1.2 -2.0 grams (n=141).
-Tested fish were exposed to five treatments of 960 pile strikes with cSEL ranging from 216 dB re $1\mu Pa^2$ -s to 204 dB re $1\mu Pa^2$ -s.
+Tested fish were exposed to five treatments of 960 pile strikes with cSEL ranging from 216 dB re 1μPa2-s to 204 dB re 1μPa2-s.
 All fish were euthanized after the experiment and examined for internal injury.
 None of the fish died during the experiment.
 No lake sturgeon demonstrated any external injuries; internal evaluation showed hematomas on the swim bladder, kidney and intestine and partially deflated swim bladders.
-Injuries were only observed in lake sturgeon exposed to cSEL greater than 210 dB re $1\mu$ Pa-s.
+Injuries were only observed in lake sturgeon exposed to cSEL greater than 210 dB re 1μPa2-s.
 All sturgeon were exposed to all 960 pile strikes and only cumulative sound exposure was tested during this study.
 No behavioral responses are reported in the paper.

-7.2.2.3 Criteria for Assessing the Potential for Physiological Effects of concern.
+8.2.2.3 Criteria for Assessing the Potential for Physiological Effects The Fisheries Hydroacoustic Working Group (FHWG) was formed in 2004 and consists of biologists from NMFS, USFWS, FHWA, and the California, Washington and Oregon DOTs, supported by national experts on sound propagation activities that affect fish and wildlife species of concern.
 In June 2008, the agencies signed an MOA documenting criteria for assessing physiological effects of pile driving on fish.
 The criteria were developed for the acoustic levels at which physiological effects to fish could be expected.
 It should be noted, that these are onset of physiological effects (Stadler and Woodbury, 2009), and not levels at which fish are necessarily mortally damaged.
 These criteria were developed to apply to all species, including listed green sturgeon, which are biologically similar to shortnose and Atlantic sturgeon and for these purposes can be considered a surrogate.
 The interim criteria are: